Easy Vegetarian Taco Soup

 Instructions

-My personal favorite toppings are avocado, feta, and fresh cilantro.
+My favorite toppings are avocado, queso fresco, and fresh cilantro.
 I actually made this soup ahead of time because it’s perfect to reheat for dinner or leftover lunches.
-This is definitely going to be a weeknight favorite because clean up was a breeze.
-The last thing I want to do after working all day is clean up a sink full of dishes.
-Who’s with me?
+This is definitely going to be a weeknight favorite because clean up was a breeze, and I loved not having to do any chopping!

 Some people don’t eat soup unless it’s cold.
 I like soup on a nice, cold day…but I just like soup, too.
 Especially taco soup!
 Yum.
 Thanks for sharing!